Musaengchae

 The 3 pairs — season to taste

-• 2 fish: 1 tsp saeujeot (Korean salted shrimp) + 1 tbsp myeolchi-aekjeot (Korean anchovy fish sauce)
+• 2 fish: 1 tsp saeujeot (Korean salted shrimp) + 1 tbsp myeolchi-aekjeot (Korean anchovy fish sauce), optional

 • 2 aromatic: 1 tbsp minced garlic + ½ tsp minced ginger

-• 2 sweet: 1 tsp sugar + 1 tbsp maesil-cheong (Korean plum syrup)
+• 2 sweet: 1 tsp sugar + 1 tbsp maesil-cheong (Korean plum syrup or other sweetener)

 Finishing